jimmyjames/Documentation/capabilities-reference.rst

 *setSaturation(number)*
     Sets the colors saturation value *setColor(color_map)*
-    Sets the color to the passed in maps values
+    Sets the color to the passed in maps values.
+    This also turns the bulb on if it is off.

 **SmartApp Example:**